Paunczki/CounterStrikeChromeExtension/README.md

 If you are installing for yourself, do not worry about "Databse Server" Folder Unless of course you are trying to build your own application

+# Later parts
+The Images will be uploaded to the database and most likely removed They are meant to be be placeholder in case database weird

 # Notes/Work
 Plan to use
 https://developer.valvesoftware.com/wiki/Steam_Web_API